-$150 an hour.
 How much is your sanity worth?
 For those of us who can add up the amount we spent on legal fees and settlements perhaps the answer is “a lot.”
 Spending more money on a therapist while still dealing with the financial aftermath of divorce may seem irresponsible or a waste.
 It’s not.
 But how much is a therapist really worth?

 It was a hard decision to make but I cut some corners in order to afford therapy.
 And I don’t regret it.

 Therapy is not getting beat up again.
 It is not being told you were wrong, or foolish, for past decisions.
 Often, it is being told you made the best decision at the time with the information you had available.
 It is being guided to your own realizations – ah ha! moments that can profoundly shift your life.
 It is emotional self-care.